storytellerF/endpoint4k/.junie/guidelines.md

    - Define route APIs via `safeApi`, `mutationApi`, and their `WithPath/WithQuery` variants from `common`.
    - Use server-side helpers from `ktor:server` (`invoke`, `receiveBody`).
    - Use client-side helpers from `ktor:client` (context receiver `HttpClient`), and set content type or body as needed.
+5. For OkHttp route tests, mirror the structure in `OkHttpRouteTest.kt`:
+   - Define route APIs via `safeApi`, `mutationApi`, and their `WithPath/WithQuery` variants from `common`.
+   - Use `MockWebServer` to provide endpoints; build URLs from `server.url("/path")`.
+   - Use client-side helpers from `okhttp:client` (context receiver `OkHttpClient`).
+Optional headers can be added in the request builder lambda parameter.

 ## Development Notes
-- Context receivers: Several client/server APIs are designed with context receivers to keep call sites concise.
-This requires the `-Xcontext-parameters` compiler flag (already configured in `ktor:client` and `ktor` modules).
-If you add new modules that use context receivers, remember to add the same flag in their `kotlin { compilerOptions { ... } }` block.
+- Context receivers: Client/server APIs use context receivers to keep call sites concise.
+Ensure `-Xcontext-parameters` is set in modules that define or call these helpers (`ktor:client`, `okhttp:client`, and test modules that use them).
 - Version alignment:
   - Ktor artifacts are pinned to `3.1.3`.
 Keep client/server/test dependencies aligned to avoid runtime mismatches.
+  - OkHttp is pinned to `4.12.0`.
-  - Kotlinx Serialization JSON is `1.9.0` and must match the Kotlin/serialization plugin sufficiently; update versions in tandem.
+  - Kotlinx Serialization JSON is `1.9.0` and should align with the Kotlin/serialization plugin; update versions in tandem.
-- Publishing: `common` and `ktor:client` apply a custom `common-publish` plugin (`common-publish/src/main/kotlin/common-publish.gradle.kts`).
-There’s also a `jitpack-publish.sh` helper script.
+- Publishing: `common`, `ktor:client`, and `okhttp:client` apply a custom `common-publish` plugin (`common-publish/src/main/kotlin/common-publish.gradle.kts`).
 If publishing or changing coordinates, review those scripts and plugin logic.
-- API URL composition: Path parameters are encoded via `encodeQueryParams` and substituted into templates like `/user/{id}`.
+- API URL composition: Path parameters are encoded via an encoder and substituted into templates like `/user/{id}`.
 Ensure any new placeholders match the data class property names of the `path` parameter.
 - Query encoding: Query classes are encoded into multi-valued parameters.
-When adding new types, ensure they are serializable or encodable by `CustomParameterEncoder` on the client side.
+Both Ktor and OkHttp clients have compatible encoders (OkHttp client carries a local copy to avoid cross-module dependencies).
+- JSON payloads:
-- JSON payloads: For mutation APIs, set the request body with `setBody(body)` and specify content type when necessary (`ContentType.Application.Json`).
+  - Ktor: For mutation APIs, set the request body with `setBody(body)` and specify content type when necessary (`ContentType.Application.Json`).
+  - OkHttp: Mutation helpers serialize the body to JSON and set `application/json` automatically; you can still add headers via the provided `Request.Builder` lambda.

 ## Verified Steps This Session
-- Executed the full `ktor` test suite: all 8 tests passed.
+- Executed the full `ktor` test suite: all tests passed.
-- Added a temporary smoke test under `ktor/src/test/kotlin`, executed it successfully, and removed it afterward to keep the repo clean.
+- Executed the `okhttp` test suite with MockWebServer: all tests passed.

-If anything becomes outdated (Kotlin, Ktor, or serialization versions), update the version in the affected `build.gradle.kts` files and re-run `./gradlew.bat build` to validate.
+If anything becomes outdated (Kotlin, Ktor, OkHttp, or serialization versions), update the version in the affected `build.gradle.kts` files and re-run `./gradlew.bat build` to validate.

+## Implementation Placement Policy
+- All production (implementation) code must reside in submodules dedicated to client or server logic:
+  - Ktor client: ktor:client (src/main/kotlin)
+  - Ktor server: ktor:server (src/main/kotlin)
+  - OkHttp client: okhttp:client (src/main/kotlin)
+- Test-only modules:
+  - ktor and okhttp at the root of each stack are test harness modules only.
+They must not contain production sources.
+Use only src/test/kotlin (and src/test/resources) in these modules for integration/e2e tests.
+- Do not place feature implementations under the test modules’ src/main.
+Keep all new functionality in the appropriate client/server submodule and cover it with tests under the corresponding test module’s src/test.
+- When adding new helpers:
+  - Shared API definitions and types live in common.
+  - Client-specific calling helpers belong to the respective *:client* module.
+  - Server-side route wiring belongs to ktor:server only.